collapsed-stacks/startups/questions/8625/best-books-to-read-for-tech-startups.md

 - tagged: `tech-company`, `product`, `product-market-fit`, `bootstrapping`
 - score: 0

-<p>Hello everyone can some one recommend a book for tech entrepreneur ,which could help me to learn about product design cycle and how to get the product to market.</p>
+Hello everyone can some one recommend a book for tech entrepreneur ,which could help me to learn about product design cycle and how to get the product to market.

 ## Answer 8626